10 Must-See Tourist Attractions in and Around Mahabalipuram

 There is a small hillock behind Arjuna's Penance where one can find many cave temples.
 A small trek takes one to the cave temples on this hillock.
 In the Varaha Cave Temple (the first image in this article), one can see delicate and intricate workmanship.

-Another attraction is a half-finished fort-like building on this hillock.
-One should not miss two lighthouses towards the end of the trek.
+Another attraction is a half-finished building resembling a fort on this hillock.
+It is an unfinished temple called Rayar Gopuram.
+One should not miss three lighthouses towards the end of the trek.
 The more prominent one was built by the British only a century ago.
-The other one on top of a steep hill was the old lighthouse built during the 7th century by Pallavas.
+The other two were the old lighthouses built during the 7th century by Pallavas.

 This is a very interesting natural rock formation that defies gravity.
 The huge boulder seems to be standing on a slope with minimal surface contact.
 This could roll down anytime but it has not happened yet.
 For now, it is a great place for taking selfies.
 One can find this rock at the base of the hillock housing the cave temples.